Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 Losing body fat may help you achieve the slimmer, toned look that you're after.
 If you're at an unhealthy body fat percentage, dropping some weight can also help increase your energy, performance, and confidence.

-How Does Body Fat Affect Your Health
+How Does Body Fat Affect Your Health?

-Main Types of Body Fat
+The Main Types of Body Fat

 There are three main types of body fat:

-- Essential fat
+• Essential fat

-- Subcutaneous fat
+• Subcutaneous fat

-- Visceral fat
+• Visceral fat

 What is Essential Fat?

-Essential fat is the amount of body fat that's necessary for your survival.
+Essential fat is the amount of body fat necessary for survival.
 This type of fat provides insulation to help keep you warm, protects and cushions your organs, and allows you to absorb certain vitamins.

 What is Subcutaneous Fat?